pkgcore/snakeoil/doc/index.rst

 Community
 ---------

-Snakeoil now lives in full at |homepage|; issue tracking, wiki, groups, source, are all available from there.
+Snakeoil now lives in full at |homepage|.
+Issue tracking, wiki, groups, source, are all available from there.

 For IRC, the core developers are generally accessible for bugs/questions via `the freenode network in the #pkgcore channel <irc://freenode.net/#pkgcore>`_.